-To call these little pockets of baked apples and cinnamon “pop tarts” doesn’t really do justice to the flaky pastry shell, warm apples, and wonderfully rich spiced frosting, but the rectangle shape DOES remind me of those toxic toaster tarts of my childhood.
-I love making these with fresh apples, however you can really use ANY fruit filling or even a combination of fruit and cream cheese.
+To call these magical little pockets of baked apples and cinnamon “pop tarts” doesn’t really do justice to the flaky pastry shell, warm apples, and wonderfully rich spiced frosting.
+But the rectangle shape DOES remind me of those toxic toaster tarts of my childhood.
+These Caramel Apple Pop Tarts are so easy and delicious – and are so fun to make together as a family- that they will soon become a favorite weekend breakfast tradition.
+I love making these Caramel Apple Pop Tarts with fresh apples, however you can really use ANY fruit filling or even a combination of fruit and cream cheese.
 Like most of the Inspired Mess recipes, this one can be personalized to your tastes, or to whatever fruit is in season.
 No matter what you fill them with, I promise they will be a new family favorite.
 They are perfect as a warm breakfast pastry,

 - 2 1/2 cups flour